 CAGE Library Construction and Analysis

 CAGE was as described (Yang et al., 2011) and sequenced using a HiSeq 2000 (100 nt reads).
-After removing adaptor sequences and checking read quality using Flexbar 2.2 with the parameters of “-at 3 -ao 10 --min-readlength 20 --max-uncalled 70 --phred-pre-trim 10”, we retained only reads beginning with NG or GG (the two nucleotides on the 5′ adaptor).
+After removing adaptor sequences and checking read quality using Flexbar 2.2 with the parameters of “-at 3 -ao 10 --min-readlength 20 --max-uncalled 70 --phred-pre-trim 10”, we retained only reads beginning with NG or GG (the last two nucleotides on the 5′ adaptor).
 We then removed the first two nucleotides and mapped the sequences to the mouse genome using TopHat 2.0.4.
 The 5′ end of the mapped position was reported as the transcription start site.

 Transcriptome Assembly and Annotation